ninhtqse/genie/README.md

 filter_groups | array | See Bruno documentation
 limit | int | Rows per page
-page | int | The page to start from (use with limit)
+page | int | The page to start from (use with limit) fields | array | Get the fields according to the parameters passed. skip | integer | The starting position is in the database take | integer | Number of records taken

 *Note:* If you use the controller of Bruno it will automatically parse the request's query string into the correct format.